klusta-team/spikedetekt/README.md

 SpikeDetekt
 -----------

-This is a program for spike detection.
-It is in development.
+This is a program for spike detection, that is optimized for high-channel count silicon probes.

 Contact: Kenneth Harris (firstname at cortexlab.net), Shabnam Kadir (firstname at cortexlab.net)